zelcion/birbs/README.md

 ## Effect
 Our last entity is the most simple one.
 It's not even a concrete class.
 Effect is the representation of a part of a Procedure.
 We called it Effect since we're working with events here, it's the _Effect_ of a Procedure happening in your application.

-If you're working with Javascript, you can write your effect by just placing a method on a class called `execution()`.
+If you're working with Javascript, you can write your effect by just placing a method on a class or object called `execution()`.
 In typescript, import it and have your Effect `implements` it.

+`execution()` Must be unbound.

 An important thing to notice is that it is possible to have multiple Effects in a Procedure, and if that is the case, they are all executed in parallel.